Thai Guay Teow Recipe: Street Vendor Technique at Home

 Rice Noodles, Toppings, and the Assembly That Separates Good from Forgettable

-Assemble quickly: noodles in bowl, pour boiling broth over, add toppings, finish with fried garlic and scallions.
-Serve immediately with a plate of condiments on the sideโdried chili flakes, sugar, fish sauce, and vinegar.
-This isn’t optional.
-Locals always adjust their own bowl.
-It’s part of eating guay teow.
+Move fast: noodles in bowl, pour boiling broth over, pile on toppings, finish with fried garlic and scallions.
+Serve with the holy quartet of condiments—chili flakes, sugar, fish sauce, vinegar.
+Thais always doctor their own bowl.
+It’s non-negotiable.